gwforsyth/project/README.md

 #21.01.14
 Created a new repository called project.
 Found a dataset on GEO with the title Primary and Seconday brain tumours: giloblastomas, astrocytomas and oligodendrogliomas.
 The dataset contains 35 samples.
+The data is saved under the file called GDS4467.txt.

 #23.01.14
 Finally created a table!
 In the dataset the